1. What is a New Hire Checklist?

-The formality may seem excessive, but bundling tasks into a checklist makes sure that everything in its place.
+The formality of an onboarding checklist for managers may seem excessive, but bundling tasks into a checklist makes sure that everything in its place.
 From equipment and cubicle space to setting up accounts, this checklist will help you stay organized and ready to welcome your new hires.

 When the manager is satisfied that the new hire has gained considerable knowledge and mastery over work, they formally list out their duties and entrust tasks to the new hire.
 They are accountable for both progress and delivery, based on which their performance is assessed.

 Onboarding preparations should start only after the candidate has confirmed his or her acceptance of the offer.
-The hiring manager should process the paperwork in time for the person joining.
+The hiring manager should process the paperwork in time for the person to join.

 Remember to add going over candidate documents to your new hire checklist for managers.
 These are the documents you’ll need the candidate to sign.
 Arrange to send out these documents, along with informative company brochures or pamphlets that the person joining can go through in leisure.